schmooser/blog.ora600.ru/_posts/2014-02-14-testing-dug-js.md

 title: Testing Dug.js
 lang: en
 published: true
-description: I found on Hacker News the Dug.js -- script for transforming JSONP api endpoints to HTML-code.
-Let's try to use to embed Flickr set on this page.
+description: I found on Hacker News the Dug.js – script for transforming JSONP api endpoints to HTML-code.
+Let's try to use it to embed Flickr set on this page.
 ---

 {% assign lcbs='{{' %}